Architecture

 - Readiness checks determine payout eligibility.

-- Payout path updates on-chain reward state and PoPT progression.
+- Payout path updates on-chain reward state, resets scorebank, and advances PoPT progression.

 - Optional marketplace actions run with EIP-712 listing semantics.